-The aim of the Social Studies program is to give students a comprehensive knowledge of events, geography, and diversity both domestically and globally to become active and responsible members of their communities.
+The aim of the history program is to give students a comprehensive knowledge of events, geography, and diversity both domestically and globally to become active and responsible members of their communities.
 Throughout their course of studies, students will be taught the fundamentals of analytical thinking, primary source analysis, and how to recognize patterns of events.
 Students will access the skills and knowledge learned in English, mathematics, and science as they relate to their course of study.
 To ensure a safe learning environment and equal opportunities for all students, the curriculum and classrooms are designed to accommodate diverse learning styles and backgrounds.
-Parental engagement is also important to the social studies program and to that end teachers maintain communication to ensure full engagement in the classroom.
-The program is aligned with the Massachusetts Frameworks for Social Studies and Literacy in the Social Studies, which incorporate the Common Core State Standards.
+Parental engagement is also important to the history program and to that end teachers maintain communication to ensure full engagement in the classroom.
+The program is aligned with the Massachusetts History and Social Sciences Frameworks, which incorporate the Common Core State Standards.
 As a result, teachers have designed units and projects that are rigorous and allow for students to scaffold on prior knowledge and skills from one course of study to the next.

 U.S. History I (9th grade)

 As aligned with the Massachusetts History and Social Sciences Frameworks and the Common Core Standards, this course will examine U.S. History from 1763 to World War I. As part of this course, students will investigate the origins of the Constitution and American democracy and the challenges the new nation faced postwar.
 Other units of study include the Civil War, westward expansion, immigration, and industrialization.
 The course will conclude by examining the political, social, and economic changes the U.S. experienced during the Progressive Era and U.S. entry into World War I.

 U.S. History II (10th grade)